rackerlabs/rs-heat-docs/cloud-files-cdn.rst

 A CDN-enabled container is a public container that is served by the Akamai content delivery network.
 The files in a CDN-enabled container are publicly accessible and do not require an authentication token for read access.
-However, uploading content into a CDN-enabled container is a secure operation and does require a valid authentication token.
+However uploading content into a CDN-enabled container is a secure operation and does require a valid authentication token.
 (Private containers are not CDN-enabled and the files in a private container are not publicly accessible.)